PhD Position in Physics of Droplet Condensation

 About the position

 The selected candidate will join our ongoing activities at the Thermal Two-Phase Flow Laboratory (ThTPFLab) at the Department of Energy and Process Engineering, NTNU.
 For more information on the ThTPFLab group, please follow this link.
+The candidate will also have access to the national computing infrastructure.

 Starting date for the positions will be as soon as possible.